Future Classic Bike Insurance

 What is a future classic motorbike?

-The classification can even be split further, into “modern classic” and “future classic” – with the former being a bike from the modern era having already ascended to classic status, whilst a “future classic” merely is seen to have the potential to be a classic at an indeterminate point in the future.
+Some may even decide to split the class even further, into “modern classic” and “future classic” – with the former being a bike from the modern era having already ascended to classic status, whilst a “future classic” merely is seen to have the potential to be a classic at an indeterminate point in the future.

-When it comes to finding the right insurance cover for your bike, a broker may appear to offer or market a future classic bike insurance policy, but use the same quote process and offer the same insurance cover as you’d get on a standard motorcycle insurance policy.
+When it comes to finding the right insurance cover for your bike, a motorbike insurance broker may appear to offer (or at least advertise) a future classic bike insurance policy, but use the same quote process and offer the same insurance cover as you’d get on a standard motorcycle insurance policy.

-Others will quite happily provide a competitive quote on your future classic with no mention of this status (to the broker, your future classic could just be another bike that pops up on the database).
+Others will quite happily provide a competitive quote on your bike with no mention of future classic status (to the broker, your future classic could just be another bike that pops up on the database).

-Some bikes that are considered future classics could actually qualify for a full-on classic bike policy, with the potential to add agreed values (as opposed to market value), and salvage retention rights.
+Bikes that are considered future classics could actually qualify for a full-on classic bike policy with some brokers.
+Agreed values and salvage retention rights are often possible with this type of policy.
 Some brokers allow bikes into the "classic" umbrella when they reach just 15 years old.

 It's important to note that irrespective of your bike's age or status, it can still be insured on a standard motorcycle insurance policy.